metaproteomics/metaproteomics.github.io/src/content/symposia/sixth.md

 sortDate: "2025-01-13"
 photo: /images/norway.jpg
 caption: "Photo credit: Mikita Karasiou"
+description: "A winter meeting in Oslo, Norway, bringing together international researchers to showcase the latest findings in metaproteomics, discuss cutting-edge technological advancements, and introduce newly developed bioinformatic tools."
 ---

 Building of the immense success of the previous symposia, we are delighted to extend a warm welcome to you for the sixth International Metaproteomics Symposium.
 This edition will be held as a winter meeting in the picturesque city of Oslo, Norway in January 2025.